zanloy/puppet-vim/README.md

     vimrc.

 ## Acknowlegments
 This module was forked from the one originally written by [Saz](https://github.com/saz/puppet-vim).
-It adds enterprise linux support and configuration file management, which were not present on the original at the time of the first release.
+It adds enterprise linux support and configuration file management, which were not present.